On our journey to shed several pounds, we failed miserably. Even worse, my blood panel is not good at all. Time to find the best diet for us.

 Greece’s eating habits

 - Breakfast (Proino) – it’s a light meal with herbal tea or coffee with bread or paximadi (dried bread)

 - Mid-morning snack (Kolatsio) – around 11 am, Greek preferred snack is a savory pie such cheese pie (tyropita) or spinach pie (spanakopita) or a ham and cheese grilled sandwich.

-- Lunch (Mesimeriano) – Greeks eat a traditional vegetable casserole for lunch, but in most cases pasta, grilled meat, and sandwiches are also on the menu.
-Lunch last at least on hours.
+- Lunch (Mesimeriano) – Greeks eat a traditional vegetable casserole for lunch, but in most cases, pasta, grilled meat, and sandwiches are also on the menu.
+Lunch last at least one or two hours.